|Friday, April 22 – Saturday, April 30||24-hour quiet hours in all residential areas|

 Moving Out Tips

 If you have friends or family assisting you with moving out, please share with them this helpful information.

-- Bring some muscle and a hand truck.
+- Bring a friend and a hand truck.
 The move-in crew that may have assisted to move in will not be present to help move out (since student departures are staggered depending on final exams, etc.).

 - Wear comfortable clothes.

 - Follow all parking policies.
 If parking in a temporary loading zone, move your vehicle as soon as possible so others can load their vehicles.

 Vehicles will not be allowed to drive on walkways, park on the grass, in Fire Lanes, Reserved, or Handicap spaces, etc. to load vehicles.

 Students living in Eagle Landing with an RFID parking pass, which opens the parking deck gate, must turn in their RFID to the Eagle Landing front desk between the desk hours of 8 a.m. and 10 p.m. and immediately before leaving campus.
 Students who will be returning to Eagle Landing next year must return their RFID; a new RFID will be issued in the Fall.
 Students not returning RFIDs will be charged $50.